 A note on NGO participation in the 74th session is available in English and French.

 NGOs have several opportunities to impact the review session and therefore gender equality policies at country level.

 Submit a shadow report/alternative information to the CEDAW Committee

-- The deadline to submit a shadow report is 3 weeks before the review, 30 September 2019, to be submitted as a Word document to OHCHR at firstname.lastname@example.org, with a copy to IWRAW Asia Pacific.
+- The deadline to submit a shadow report is 30 September 2019, to be submitted as a Word document to OHCHR at firstname.lastname@example.org, with a copy to IWRAW Asia Pacific.
 (Please read about the UN green policy – hard copies of reports should be avoided if possible.)

 - If you have submitted a pre-session report, you have an opportunity to present updated shadow report information by September, and provide your alternative information to respond to the CEDAW Committee’s list of issues and questions which your state will have to answer.
-You should send this information to the CEDAW Secretariat also by 30 September 2019, 3 weeks before the review session begins on 21 October.
+You should send this information to the CEDAW Secretariat also by 30 September 2019.
 It is important that your updated report to CEDAW addresses the issues raised in the List of Issues and Questions, which is how the Committee prioritises issues for the review and seeks to address gaps in the state report.
 Please see the CEDAW 74th Session page for your country’s list of issues and questions on this page.